jacebenson/jace.pro/content/page/apis/gliderecord.md

 This will return the number of rows in your returned object after your `.query()`.
 However, this is frowned on because it has some memory issues.
-I’m not sure exaclty why but generally if you need to know the quantity of records, you should always use GlideAggregate.
+I'm not sure exaclty why but generally if you need to know the quantity of records, you should always use GlideAggregate.
 `getRowCount()` is available client and server side. `GlideAggregate` is only available server side.